KARS1: Function

 Besides its role in translation, Lysyl-tRNA synthetase is involved in a signaling pathway leading to gene activation.
 Following physiological stimulation of a variety of cells, Lysyl-tRNA synthetase binds to the transcription factors MITF and USF2 and can then influence their transcriptional activities.
 Such physiological stimulation includes immunological activation of mast cells, so this pathway maybe relevant to the allergic response.

 Interactions

-KARS (gene) has been shown to interact with Multisynthetase complex auxiliary component p38.
+KARS1 has been shown to interact with Multisynthetase complex auxiliary component p38.
 Physiological trigger such as immunological activation results in the phosphorylation of LysRS on its serine residues.
 It separates from the multisynthetase complex and initiates Ap4A production.